Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Immortalized in the literary epic The Investiture of the Gods, Di Xin was described as a foul-natured tyrant hopelessly bewitched by Da Ji (妲己), the human manifestation of a nine-tailed vixen.
-Under her wicked influence, Di Xin indulged in a great variety of immoral activities, such as constructing the Wine Pool and Meat Forest (酒池肉林, jiu chi rou lin), a large wine lake with an island on which meat skewers suspended from trees.
+Immortalized in the literary epic The Investiture of the Gods, Di Xin was described as a foul-natured tyrant hopelessly bewitched by Da Ji (妲己), the human form of a nine-tailed vixen.
+Under Da Ji’s wicked influence, Di Xin indulged in a great variety of immoral activities, sins such as constructing the Wine Pool and Meat Forest (酒池肉林, jiu chi rou lin), a large wine lake with an island on which meat skewers were suspended from trees.

-That said, it is known that his troops were soundly defeated in 1046 BC at Muye by the Kingdom of Zhou, with Di Xin thereafter committing suicide and ending the Shang Dynasty.
-Based on this, one could safely conclude that Di Xin was at the very least an inept ruler and military leader.
+That said, it is known that Di Xin’s troops were soundly defeated in 1046 BC at Muye by the Kingdom of Zhou, with the defeated emperor thereafter committing suicide.
+Based on this, one could conclude that Di Xin was at the very least an inept ruler and military leader.

 3. Zhou You Wang (周幽王)

 Actual name 宮湦 (Gongsheng).
 Reigned 781 BC to 771 BC.

 Zhou You Wang was the twelfth ruler of the Western Zhou Dynasty and apart from his notorious love story, little is known about him.

 In 779 BC, a consort named Bao Si (褒姒) entered the palace and before long, Zhou You Wang was completely obsessed with the beauty.
 He even replaced his original queen with her.
 Unfortunately for the besotted emperor, though, Bao Si was melancholic by nature and uninclined to smile no matter what the emperor did.